LaurentJouron/LaurentJouron/README.md

   * <a href="https://openclassrooms.com/fr/courses/4507926-initiez-vous-a-la-gestion-de-projet-agile" target="_blank">Learn about agile project management</a>
   * <a href="https://openclassrooms.com/fr/courses/5647281-appliquez-le-principe-du-domain-driven-design-a-votre-application" target="_blank">Apply the Domain-Driven Design principle to your application</a>
   * <a href="https://openclassrooms.com/fr/courses/5249006-concevez-une-interface-cliquable" target="_blank">Design a clickable interface</a>
+  * <a href="https://openclassrooms.com/fr/courses/6510596-developpez-votre-sens-du-service" target="_blank">Develop your sense of service</a>

 ___